-From the architect.
+Text description provided by the architects.
 A client introduced me to a film producer in Belgium.
 He offered me to draw up the plans of several houses on land he had bought in Marrakech, Morocco.
 For many years I regularly visited Morocco.
 From the first trip I was bewitched by that country and the three projects studied to date are certainly fed, to varying degrees, by all the images and impressions gathered during my stays.

 The main difficulty was to define the program with the client.
 Originally we had planned to build three houses on this site.
 The project gradually decreased to finally the smallest of these three houses in order to preserve the field.
 The client informed me he bought a second larger plot (5 hectares) under the same conditions but closer to the Atlas in order to implement the other two houses.